 \item \textbf{MARS PCCT Extremity Dataset}: Patients aged 21 years and older referred from the fracture clinic were recruited for this clinical trial.
+In this study, we evaluate on 1 clinical test case.
 Wrist images were acquired using the MARS Extremity photon-counting CT (PCCT) scanner at 120~kVp in helical mode, with a tube current of 61~$\mu$A and exposure time of 160~ms. The Medipix3RX detector consists of 12 chips arranged into three flat panels approximating an arc.
 Each projection has 128 rows and 1,547 columns with a pixel size of $0.11\times0.11$~mm$^2$.
 The source-to-isocenter and source-to-detector distances were 199.52~mm and 271.88~mm, respectively.
-Data were collected in eight spectral bins; in this work, we use the eighth bin.
+Data were collected in 8 energy bins; in this work, we use the $8^{\mathrm{th}}$ bin.
 The 3D helical cone-beam projections are first rebinned into 2D fan-beam sinograms, followed by equal-distance FBP reconstruction to generate ground-truth CT images. \end{enumerate}